lucwilson/model_selection/README.md

 # model_selection
-Code for model selection spectral parameterization (ms-specparam and ms-SPRiNT) and generating analyses from the model selection for spectral parameterization preprint.
+Software respository for model selection spectral parameterization (ms-specparam) and generating analyses from the Principled model-selection algorithm for parameterizing oscillatory peaks in neural power spectra preprint.

+ms-specparam is available in both MATLAB and Python programming languages, as well as in the [Brainstorm distribution](https://neuroimage.usc.edu/brainstorm/Introduction) (Tadel et al., 2011) where users can interact with the algorithm using a graphical user interface.

 # Information